Palladium: Isotopes

-Naturally occurring palladium is composed of seven isotopes, six of which are stable.
-The most stable radioisotopes are 107Pd with a half-life of 6.5 million years (found in nature), 103Pd with 17 days, and 100Pd with 3.63 days.
-Eighteen other radioisotopes have been characterized with atomic weights ranging from 90.94948(64) u (91Pd) to 122.93426(64) u (123Pd).
-These have half-lives of less than thirty minutes, except 101Pd (half-life: 8.47 hours), 109Pd (half-life: 13.7 hours), and 112Pd (half-life: 21 hours).
+Naturally occurring palladium is composed of six stable isotopes.
+The most stable radioisotopes are 107Pd with a half-life of 6.5 million years (traces found in nature), 103Pd with a half-life of 16.99 days, and 100Pd with a half-life of 3.63 days.
+There are 25 other radioisotopes characterized ranging from 91Pd to 129Pd.
+These have half-lives of less than thirty minutes, except 101Pd (8.47 hours), 109Pd (13.6 hours), and 112Pd (21.0 hours).

-For isotopes with atomic mass unit values less than that of the most abundant stable isotope, 106Pd, the primary decay mode is electron capture with the primary decay product being rhodium.
+For isotopes with atomic masses less than that of the most abundant stable isotope, 106Pd, the primary decay mode is electron capture with the primary decay product being rhodium.
 The primary mode of decay for those isotopes of Pd with atomic mass greater than 106 is beta decay with the primary product of this decay being silver.